|His motto: "You can't overbuild New York"|

 - Grows up in poverty in the Bronx; as a child, hawks newspapers, mows lawns, and washes windows to help support the family.

 - Wins a Pulitzer scholarship to Horace Mann prep school, then attends Princeton (for a year) and Columbia (ditto); never earns a college degree.

 - Works a variety of temporary jobs as a young man before deciding on real estate development.
 Buys his childhood home, renovates it, resells it at a profit, and never looks back.

 - Marries Cordelia Williams; they have four children.

 - Announces his plans for Tudor City on December 13, 1925.
 The complex is financed by the French Plan, a way for small investors to own equity in the complex, a cutting-edge idea for its time.

 - Builds a Mesopotamian-influenced art deco office tower at 551 5th Ave in 1927, the Fred F. French building; in 2004, it's added to the National Register of Historic Places.

-- In 1934, constructs Knickerbocker Village, a low-income residential enclave between the Brooklyn and Manhattan Bridges near Chinatown; problems with the construction following its opening lead to rent strikes by the tenants, and eventually results in NYC rent-control laws.
+- In 1934, constructs Knickerbocker Village, a low-income residential enclave between the Brooklyn and Manhattan Bridges near Chinatown; problems with the construction following its opening lead to rent strikes by the tenants, and eventually leads to NYC rent-control laws.

 - French dies at his Pawling, NY summer home on August 30, 1936, aged 52.
 The Times reports he dies unexpectedly in his sleep, but a trusted source of this blog says it was a suicide.